Felix Riley: City and entrepreneurial career

 In 2003 Riley took a break from writing from which he didn’t know if he would return.
 He gained a job at the leading American brokerage Cantor Fitzgerald where he joined the sales team of their financial spread betting arm, Cantor Index.
 In 2006 he launched his own financial binary betting firm, ChoiceOdds, which he sold fifteen months later to the American brokerage firm MF Global where he became Managing Director of his division.

 Credits

 Novels

-Having worked in Finance in the City at the height of the Credit Crunch Riley was struck not only by what he saw as the criminal nature of it but also the lack of understanding amongst the wider public.
+Having worked in finance in London at the height of the Credit Crunch Riley was struck not only by what he saw as the criminal nature of it but also the lack of understanding amongst the wider public.
 Inspired by this he set out to write a book that, whilst a high-octane thriller, would explain exactly what the Credit Crunch was – and why it was a scam perpetrated by the banks.
 That book was The Set Up, published by Michael Joseph, a Penguin Books imprint.
-It was the first in his Mike Byrne series which also includes the follow up The Inside Job.
+It was the first in his Mike Byrne series which also includes the follow-up The Inside Job.